Skip to content

 • New Features

-• Added a post-build validation script to ensure all usermods are correctly linked in the final build.
+• Added post-build validation to ensure all user modules are correctly included in the final build.

 • Chores